plantinformatics/pretzel-documentation-website/docs/Basic-Functions/Axis-Title-menu-layout.md

 ## Flip Axis

 To flip or invert the axis, open the Axis Title menu and select the icon with up and down pointing arrows.
-For instance,
+See the image below for a visual representation.

 ![3-flip-axis](https://github.com/user-attachments/assets/d617c796-1ab5-4382-a063-66d9861ca70f)